 Floors including Sub-floors

-Repair Category
+Repair Category 1

-Notes Sections of flooring are loose, uneven and sloped.
-It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+There is evidence of wood boring insect damage to some ground floor timbers.
+See 'Dampness, rot and infestation' above.